AndersenLab/dry-guide/docs/rockfish/VAST.md

 │               │   └──  {strain}.{date}.vcf.gz
 │               └──  WI.{date}.*.vcf.gz
 └── {other - i.e. BSA, MUTANT, HiC, PacBio}
 		└── *currently could look like anything in here - organized by project*

 ```

 !!!
 Note
 	This restructure is still not 100% complete and things might continue to change as we expand our genomes and data types.
-If you see something that is not organized well, let Erik or Nic know.
+If you see something that is not organized well, let Erik or Mike know.

 ### docs (vast-eande106)